Open House: The Legacy of Fair Housing

 September 2017-January 2019, Oak Park River Forest Museum

-Come and find out the story of an African American man from Oak Park who served in a machine gun unit in France.
+Find out the story of an African American man from Oak Park who served in a machine gun unit in France.
 See a scrapbook from a young man who died in the war and whose name is on the World War I Memorial in Scoville Park and on a boulder at Stevenson Playground.
-Find out how Oak Park and River Forest waged the battle of the home front and see actual uniforms worn by men from the villages.
+Learn how Oak Park and River Forest waged the battle of the home front and see actual uniforms worn by men from the villages.
 These and many more items and stories on display tell the story of Oak Park's and River Forest's connection to The Great War.

 Ghosts of Christmas Past